 In our culture, a sober lifestyle is by no means easy.
 Bad days still exist and struggles are still real.
 But there are payoffs.
-Here are nine surprising and almost accidental ways that stopping drinking can dust off your buried spark and self-worth.
+Here are nine surprising and almost accidental ways you’ll find that your spark reignites when you stop drinking.

 1. Accept the full spectrum of the human experience.

-Social media platforms are designed to sell our attention, and before I quit drinking, they had mine captive.
+Social media platforms are designed to sell our attention, and before I quit drinking, these networks had mine captive.
 Sobriety gifted me the awareness that scrolling was making me feel itchy and anxious.
-The influencer’s outfit-of-the-day made me feel drab.
+The influencer’s outfit of the day made me feel drab.
 The boss babe’s latest accomplishments made me feel lazy.
-So I quit for a minute.
+So I quit social for a minute.
 I created distance from what works for other people so I could zoom in on what works for me.
 And I learned that my version of a good life is not always Instagrammable.
 It’s messy, tangled, and never camera-ready.

 2. Reassess your career path and prioritize your values.